 Appropriate sanctions and redress will be pursued against anyone perpetrating or seeking to perpetrate fraud and corruption against the council.

 Contact us to report a fraud, discuss a fraud-related concern or need further information.

 Fraud means depriving someone of something by deceit (by misuse of funds or other resources, or more complicated crimes like false accounting or the supply of false information).
 Corruption is the offering, giving, soliciting, or acceptance of an inducement or reward that may influence any person to act inappropriately.

 The council's anti-fraud and corruption policy sets out our approach to the prevention, detection and investigation of fraud and corruption.

 Reporting and investigation procedure

-- Employees of the council should report any irregularities or suspected irregularities to their line manager and if this is not appropriate to the head of service, service manager or any officer detailed in the strategy.
+- Employees of the council should report any irregularities or suspected irregularities to their line manager and if this is not appropriate to the head of service, service manager or any officer detailed in the policy.

 - Where appropriate, the council will report irregularities to the police for investigation and prosecution.

 The council also has arrangements in place for dealing with general complaints as well as separate, statutory procedures for complaints from users of adult and children social services.
 Visit the complaints page to find out how to make a formal complaint.
-Also visit the Whistleblowing and serious concerns page.
+Also, visit the Whistleblowing and serious concerns page.